 In the fall of 2012 I had the opportunity to house-sit in El Sereno.
 During my stint in Los Angeles‘s easternmost neighborhood, I spent much of that time exploring that neighborhood with a good-natured dog named Dooley.
 This past fall I again returned to the Eastside to house-sit once again and Dooley and I resumed our epic explorations.
 This time around we explored more than just El Sereno, extending our rambles into the nearby neighborhoods of Arroyo View Estates, City Terrace, East Los Angeles, Happy Valley, Hermon, Highland Park, Hillside Village, Lincoln Heights, Montecito Heights, Monterey Hills,Rose Hill, University Hills, and on one warm autumn afternoon, Garvanza.

-Garvanza is a small neighborhood in Northeast Los Angeles often considered to be part of Highland Park.
+Garvanza is a neighborhood in Northeast Los Angeles often considered to be part of Highland Park.
 To its north are Arroyo View Estates and the city of Pasadena, to the northwest is Annadale (even more often considered to be part of Highland Park than Garvanza), to the west and south is Highland Park proper, to the southwest is Mount Angelus (yet another neighborhood almost always considered to be part of Highland Park), and across the Arroyo Seco to the east is the city of South Pasadena.
 The population is of Garvanza today is roughly 61% Latino, 24% white, 12% Asian, and 2% black.

-The original borders of the neighborhood were Crescent to the north Figueroa to the west, Arroyo Glen to the south, and the slope east of Avenue 66 to the east.
+The original borders of the town were Crescent to the north Figueroa to the west, Arroyo Glen to the south, and the slope east of Avenue 66 to the east.
 Soon after its foundation, however, the northern border was moved to Meridian and other tracts, such as Cheviotdale, Eleanore, Garvanza Vista, Lindsay Olive Orchard, Morrison’s Floral Glen, Nithsdale, Parkdale, Parkdale Heights, San Rafael Terrace, Singer, Lewis, and The Chites, Myers, and Kulli Tract soon expanded the community’s borders.

 EARLY HISTORY OF THE AREA